SSWConsulting/SSW.Rules.Content/rules/rules-to-take-effective-notes/rule.md

 Here are a few examples of how this can be done:

+### Example 1 - On an Invoice page with a notes field

 ::: greybox

-**e.g. #1**.
-On an Invoice page with a notes field

-*    21/2/2023 Ravi - Spoke to Bob and they said we are.
+*    21/2/2023 Ravi - Spoke to Bob Northwind and they said we are awesome.
-*    19/2/2023 Steven Q. - Spoke to Alex and they said we suck
+*    19/2/2023 Steven Q. - Spoke to Jane Northwind and they said we suck.
   :::

 ::: good
-Figure: Note has date and name on it
+Figure: Good Example - The invoice notes have date and name followed by details
 :::

 ::: greybox